DominikN/docs_new/docs/manuals/panther.md

 * Integrated into ROS

 Each form of connectivity can be part of automatic WAN fail-over in order to provide continuous connection to external services.
 More information is available on manufacturer [site](https://wiki.teltonika-networks.com/view/RUTX11_Manual).
+Some RUTX11 configuration scripts are available on [our GitHub repository](https://github.com/husarion/panther_rutx11).

-### Connecting Panther to WiFi ###
+### Connecting Panther to Wi-Fi ###

-Panther can be connected WiFi on 2.4GHz or 5GHz band.
+Panther can be connected Wi-Fi on 2.4GHz or 5GHz band.
 It will be used as WAN source and be prioritized over cellular connection.
 Single radio can act simultaneously as AP (access point) and STA (client).

-#### Connecting to 2.4GHz WiFi ####
+#### Connecting to 2.4GHz Wi-Fi ####

 Open a linux terminal in your laptop that is connected to the hotspot provided by Panther

 ```$ ssh husarion@10.15.20.2``` with password `husarion`
-To connect Panther to WiFi on 2.4GHz named `MyNetwork` with password `MyPassword` execute script:
+To connect Panther to Wi-Fi on 2.4GHz named `MyNetwork` with password `MyPassword` execute script:

 `~/panther_rutx11/setup.sh -s MyNetwork -p MyPassword -r 0`

 After message `Network added` exit terminal session by command `exit`.

-#### Connecting to 5GHz WiFi ####
+#### Connecting to 5GHz Wi-Fi ####

-Due to limitation of WiFi chipset it is not possible to connect to 5GHz network without its brief shutdown.
-Its advised to connect to Panther with 2.4GHz WiFi when executing commands below.
+Due to limitation of Wi-Fi chipset it is not possible to connect to 5GHz network without its brief shutdown.
+Its advised to connect to Panther with 2.4GHz Wi-Fi when executing commands below.

 ```$ ssh husarion@10.15.20.2``` with password `husarion`
-To connect Panther to WiFi on 2.4GHz named `MyNetwork` with password `MyPassword` execute script:
+To connect Panther to Wi-Fi on 2.4GHz named `MyNetwork` with password `MyPassword` execute script:

  `~/panther_rutx11/setup.sh -s MyNetwork -p MyPassword -r 1`